Networking Architecture and Key Supporting Technologies for Human Digital Twin in Personalized Healthcare: A Comprehensive Survey: Key Technologies for Data Acquisition Layer

 \begin{itemize} \item Smart glasses function as a kind of wearable micro-computers embedded along with many biosensors, like gyroscopes, accelerometers (ACC) and pressure sensors.
-The representative smart glasses are Google Glass, JINS MEME ( Jin-Co Ltd., Japan), and Recon Jet (Recon Instruments; Vancouver, BC).
-Smart glass is a versatile platform, which can assist in weight management by detecting and recording the eating and drinking habits of individuals \cite{236}, providing an individual with real-time electrocardiograms (ECG) \cite{237}, monitoring pulse and respiratory rate \cite{238} and monitoring speech loudness while providing feedback to help users (especially people with Parkinson) with self-management \cite{239}, etc. \item Smart contact lenses, in terms of the architecture, may consist of multiple biomedical sensors (e.g., capacitive, strain, microfluidic, channel electrochemical, fluorescent and holographic biomedical sensors) \cite{241}.
+Smart glass are versatile platforms, which can assist in weight management by detecting and recording the eating and drinking habits of individuals \cite{236}, and provide individuals with real-time electrocardiograms (ECG) monitoring\cite{237}, while providing feedback (e.g., healthcare recommendations) to help users (especially people with Parkinson) with self-management \cite{239}, etc. \item Smart contact lenses, in terms of the architecture, may consist of multiple biomedical sensors (e.g., capacitive, strain, microfluidic, channel electrochemical, fluorescent and holographic biomedical sensors) \cite{241}.
 It is similar to implants and can be worn or removed easily by users.
-Smart contact lenses can be used for physiology monitoring by continuously detecting glucose levels in tears while while tracking the progression of patents’ glaucoma by continuously measuring eye lens’ curvature \cite{242}. \item Smart helmets are commonly embedded with biosensors such as infrared temperature and heart rate biomedical sensors.
+Smart contact lenses can be used for physiology monitoring by continuously detecting glucose levels in tears, while tracking the progression of patients’ glaucoma by continuously measuring eye lens’ curvature \cite{242}. \item Smart helmets are commonly embedded with biosensors such as infrared temperature and heart rate biomedical sensors.
 A smart helmet can be used as an alternative for monitoring parameters commonly obtained by other smart wearable devices, e.g., body temperature and heart rate, via sensors located inside and around the helmet \cite{243}.
 In addition to these, helmets worn on the head can also be employed for detecting brain activities.
-For instance, SmartCap Technologies in Australia developed a smart helmet, called SmartCap, working as a fatigue tracking system, which possesses the ability of measuring brainwave signals to alert the potential risk of microsleeps, i.e., unintended or uncontrolled momentary sleeps usually in a duration of 5-10 seconds \cite{245}.
+For instance, SmartCap Technologies developed a smart helmet, called SmartCap, working as a fatigue tracking system, which possesses the ability of measuring brainwave signals to alert the potential risk of microsleeps \cite{245}.
 Besides, electroencephalographic (EEG) headsets can monitor the EEG of brain signals to measure mental activity, such as tracking a user's confusion states for assessing or quantification the user's focus level \cite{246}. \item Smart wearable devices worn on ears are usually in the form of hearing aids, earphones and earbuds.
-These devices possess the ability to monitor physiological parameters such as ECG signals, breathing rate, pondus hydrogenii and lactate values of sweat, using biomedical sensors like amperometric and potentiometric biomedical sensors \cite{247, 248}.
+These devices possess the ability to monitor physiological parameters such as ECG signals, breathing rate, pondus hydrogenii and lactate values of sweat, using biomedical sensors like amperometric and potentiometric biomedical sensors \cite{247}.